 Of course, you can always search for a scholarship in New Zealand, so you have that going for you, which is nice.

-I think we already established that New Zealand can be on the expensive side of the world, but it’s still good to prepare you emotionally for the prices you’ll find in the markets and in restaurants.
+I think we already established that New Zealand can be on the expensive side of the world, with living costs ranging from 800 to 1,300 EUR/month.
+But it’s still good to prepare you emotionally for the prices you’ll find in the markets and in restaurants.
 For instance:

 New Zealand seems like a type of country created by students, for students.